Sanitation Programme: NEXUS and Resource Protection

 Component 3: As Salt Wastewater Treatment Plant (Rehabilitation & Extension)

 Several options were considered, including a new WWTP 10 km away.
 To meet effluent standards, advanced nutrient removal using the activated sludge process is required.
-Sludge will be anaerobically digested, producing 35% of the plant’s electricity needs, then mechanically dewatered, dried, and reused in agriculture.
+Sludge will be anaerobically digested, producing 35% of the plant’s electricity needs, then mechanically dewatered and dried.
 Effluent will be used for irrigation, and solar panels will be installed on the sludge storage roof.
+CHP and Photovoltaic Panels will be responsible for 65% of energy generation.

 Component 4: As Shounna Hydropower Station